lauringlab/Host_level_IBV_evolution/README.md

-# Within and between-host evolution of influenza B virus in acute infections
+# Within and between-host diversity of influenza B virus in natural infections

 This repository holds code for the data analysis and relies heavily on our other repository [variant_pipeline](https://github.com/lauringlab/variant_pipeline).